MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Possible values: true / false / null
 ```

+If `true` NetBIOS node type is set to P-node.
+If `false` NetBIOS node type is set to H-node (hybrid).
+If `null` NetBIOS node type is not managed through GPO.

 ### DisableLLMNR

 Indicates whether the Link-Local Multicast Name Resolution (LLMNR) client should be disabled.

-If `true`, Link Local Multicast Name Resolution (LLMNR) is disabled.
-If `false`, LLMNR is enabled.
-If `null` LLMNR configuration is not managed through GPO.
-For more info, please refer to the *AZ-WIN-00145* configuration item in the [Windows security baseline](https://learn.microsoft.com/en-us/azure/governance/policy/samples/guest-configuration-baseline-windows).

 ```yaml
 Type: Boolean